 - Voltage Drop

-So what is the cause and has there been any recalls, TSB (Technical Service Bullions) or DIY fixes to remedy this problem.
+So what is the cause and have there been any recalls, TSB (Technical Service Bullions), or DIY fixes to remedy this problem?

 Jeep Wrangler Stiff Steering Locked While Driving